daveharsi/first-git-repo/README.md

-# first-git-repo
+# First Git Repo
-my first git repo
+our first command is `git clone`

+out second command is `git status`